Pirate-Weather/pirateweather/docs/API.md

 **Only available for the US and parts of Canada.
 Outside of these locations this will return -999** The [Fosburg fire index](https://www.spc.noaa.gov/exper/firecomp/INFO/fosbinfo.html).
 Notably, this 0-100 index deals only with conditions, not fuels, and so a high index area is not necessarily high risk for fires.

 #### fireIndexMax
-**Only on `daily`.** The maxiumum `fireIndex` for the given day.
+**Only on `daily`.** The maximum `fireIndex` for the given day.

 #### fireIndexMaxTime
-**Only on `daily`.** the time in which the maxiumum `fireIndex` occurs represented in UNIX time.
+**Only on `daily`.** the time in which the maximum `fireIndex` occurs represented in UNIX time.

 #### humidity
 Relative humidity expressed as a value between 0 and 1 inclusive.
-This is a percentage of the actual water vapor in the air compared to the total amount of water vapor that can exist at the current temperature.
+This is a percentage of the actual water vapor in the air compared to the total amount of water vapour that can exist at the current temperature.
 [See this resource for more information.](https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/relative-humidity)

 #### iceAccumulation
 **Only on `hourly` and `daily`**.
 The amount of ice precipitation expected to fall over an hour or a day expressed in centimetres or inches depending on the requested `units`.